BelaFrank/RoboFont/README.md

 # RoboFont-scripts
-A selection of really simple RoboFont scripts
+A selection of really simple .py / RoboFont / DrawBot scripts that I wrote / use / try and improve when I can.

+Feel free to use or modify any of them.
+They are tailored after my needs and there's no guarantee they work as you wish or at all.
+Always use with copies.

 ##UFO Groups to FontLab Class